 Request for Release of Material under Patent Deposit

-The NCMA keeps information about a deposit confidential prior to issuance of the associated patent and will only release material in accordance with the requirements of the patenting process.
+The NCMA keeps information about a deposit confidential prior to issuance of the associated patent and will only release material in accordance with the requirements of patent law.

 - Rule 11.1:Before issuance of a patent, the patent office(s) with which the application has been filed can formally request distribution.
 A BP10 form is required for the request.